Frequently Asked Questions

 REST API Frequently Asked Questions

-See a simple comparison table here - the final decision should be made based on your integration needs and ability to integrate with either API (or both).
+See a simple comparison table here - the final decision should be made based on integration needs and ability to integrate with either API (or both).

 What are the REST API call limits?